Knowledge base

 • Example: you want the address jean.dupont@domain.xyz then you need:

-• All of this is offered and requested in the ordering process on infomaniak.com (see below), preceded by the creation of a mandatory user account (for which you will need to provide your personal email address, or an address that already exists in any case).
+• All of this is offered and requested in the ordering process on infomaniak.com (see below), preceded by the mandatory creation of a user account (for which you will need to provide your personal email address, or an address that already exists in all cases).

 • If the corresponding domain name is already registered with an external registrar, you may need to enter the correct MX record in the DNS zone.